milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Vertex AI Search allows customers to leverage foundational models and search and recommendation technologies to create multimodal semantic search and question-answering experiences.
 Vertex AI Studio is a user interface in the Google Cloud console for rapidly prototyping and testing generative AI models.
 NotebookLM for enterprise enables customers to use generative AI to summarize and extract information from their data.
+Agentspace combines AI Agents, Gemini models, and Google search technologies to enable automation and enhance employee productivity by connecting to enterprise data sources and applications, offering workflow automation, search functionality, and generative AI features.

 Generative AI Services also includes any generative AI features of a Service.

+Agentic AI Services

+Agentspace

+﻿Agentic AI Services also includes any agentic AI features of a Service.

 Vertex AI in Firebase: Vertex AI in Firebase allows you to add generative AI features to applications using the Vertex AI Gemini API, providing a service API layer and SDKs that are integrated into Firebase systems and products.
 It works with App Check while supporting idiomatic language for Swift, Kotlin, Dart, and JavaScript.